-When they can’t afford top tier corporate perks, many startups turn to benefits platforms that not only are more affordable, but they also allow for some automation, making it easier to manage perks and rewards.
+When they can’t afford top-tier corporate perks, many startups turn to benefits platforms that not only are more affordable, but also allow for some automation, making it easier to manage perks and rewards.

-Let’s look at recruitment company Talent Heroes for an example of HR automation in this area.
+Let’s look at the recruitment company Talent Heroes for an example of HR automation in this area.

-They managed to tick of all their boxes by choosing CharlieHR:
+They managed to tick off all their boxes by choosing CharlieHR:

 - They didn’t have to spend anything extra on benefits: Charlie is the only HR software that includes perks for no extra cost

-- They gave their employees an almost infinite choice of discounts and savings, so that everyone in the team could find something they liked
+- They gave their employees an almost infinite choice of discounts and savings so that everyone on the team could find something they liked

-- The brought all of their employee benefits under one roof, on a platform where everybody can self-serve by picking their own deals
+- They brought all of their employee benefits under one roof, on a platform where everybody can self-serve by picking their own deals

 “We were struggling to come up with benefits that everyone in our team would truly appreciate.
 Charlie’s Perks does exactly that and our team is really happy with it.”
 Jonathan Lindon, co-founder at Talent Heroes